fflopsi/fflopsi.github.io/index.md

 ## Repositories

-All the links to my repositories:
+All the links to my repositories with descriptions:

 {% for repository in site.github.public_repositories %}
   - [{{ repository.name }}]({{ repository.html_url }}): {{ repository.description }}{% if repository.archived %} (Archived){% endif %}